mvc5/mvc5.github.io/overview/plugins.md

 'manager' => new Plugin(null),
 'service\manager' => new Child(Service\Manager::class, 'manager'),
 ```
-A [child](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Child.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L189) to extend a parent plugin.
+A [child](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Child.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L197) to extend a parent plugin.
 The first parameter is the name of the class to create and the second is the name of the parent plugin.
 Custom child configurations can also be created to allow another [plugin](#plugin) to be used without having to specify the name of its parent.
-Examples are the [controller](#controller), [factory](#factory), [form](#form) and [manager](#manager) plugins.
+Examples are the [controller](#controller), [factory](#factory) and [form](#form) plugins.
 ##### [Config](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Config.php)
 ```php
 'Home\Controller' => [Home\Controller::class, 'config' => new Config]
 ```
-The [config](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Config.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L189) to provide the main configuration array or object.
+The [config](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Config.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L221) to provide the main configuration array or object.
 ##### [Controller](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Controller.php)
 ```php
 'controller' => new Hydrator(null, ['request' => new Plugin('request')]),
 'Home\Controller' => new Controller(Home\Controller::class),
 ```
-A [controller](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Controller.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L189) to provide the constructor arguments and call methods for a controller without having to specify the name of its parent _controller_ plugin.
+A [controller](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Controller.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L197) to provide the constructor arguments and call methods for a controller without having to specify the name of its parent _controller_ plugin.
 This is a convenience plugin for when controllers have a similar method of instantiation.
 ##### [Copy](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Copy.php)
 ```php
 new Copy(new Plug('response'))
 ```
-The [copy](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Copy.php) plugin can be [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L254) to [resolve](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L468) and [clone](http://php.net/manual/en/internals2.opcodes.clone.php) an object.
+The [copy](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Copy.php) plugin can be [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L259) to [resolve](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L477) and [clone](http://php.net/manual/en/internals2.opcodes.clone.php) an object.
 ##### [End](https://github.com/mvc5/mvc5/blob/master/src/Plugin/End.php)
 ```php
 new End(new Call('@session_start'), new Plugin(Session\Config::class));
 ```
-The [end](https://github.com/mvc5/mvc5/blob/master/src/Plugin/End.php) plugin will [resolve](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L468) a list of plugins and return the result of the last plugin.
+The [end](https://github.com/mvc5/mvc5/blob/master/src/Plugin/End.php) plugin will [resolve](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L477) a list of plugins and return the result of the last plugin.
 ##### [Expect](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Expect.php)
 ```php
 new Expect(new Call('web'), new Call('exception\response'), true, false);
 ```
 The [expect](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Expect.php) plugin is used to catch an exception when resolving a [plugin](#plugin).
 The second argument is the [plugin](#plugin) to use when an exception is thrown.
-The third argument indicates whether the exception should be passed to the second [plugin](#plugin) as a [named argument](#named-arguments) and the fourth argument indicates whether to merge the exception with the arguments passed to the first [plugin](#plugin).
+The third argument indicates whether the exception should be passed to the second [plugin](#plugin) as a [named argument](#named-arguments).
+The fourth argument indicates whether to merge the exception with the arguments passed to the first [plugin](#plugin).
 ##### [Factory](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Factory.php)
 ```php
 'factory' => new Service(null),
 'Home\Controller' => new Factory(Home\Controller::class),
 ```
-A [factory](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Factory.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L181) to create a class object without having to specify the name of its parent _factory_ plugin.
+A [factory](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Factory.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L189) to create a class object without having to specify the name of its parent _factory_ plugin.
 ##### [FileInclude](https://github.com/mvc5/mvc5/blob/master/src/Plugin/FileInclude.php)
 ```php
 new FileInclude('config/templates.php'),
 ```
-A [file include](https://github.com/mvc5/mvc5/blob/master/src/Plugin/FileInclude.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L243) to [include](http://php.net/manual/en/function.include.php) and evaluate a specified file.
+A [file include](https://github.com/mvc5/mvc5/blob/master/src/Plugin/FileInclude.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L250) to [include](http://php.net/manual/en/function.include.php) and evaluate a specified file.
 The name of the file can also be resolved via another plugin.
 ##### [Filter](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Filter.php)
 ```php
 'response' => new Filter(
     new Plugin(Response::class), [function($response) { return $response;  }], [], 'response'
 )
 ```
-A [filter](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Filter.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L221) to pass a value from one function to the next and returns the result of the last function called.
+A [filter](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Filter.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L229) to pass a value from one function to the next and returns the result of the last function called.
 If a function returns null, the iteration is stopped and null is returned.
 If a function returns false, the iteration is stopped and the previous value, or current object, is returned.
 The third parameter contains any additional arguments and the fourth parameter specifies the name of the argument for the value that is being filtered.
 ##### [Form](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Form.php)
 ```php
 'form' => new Service(null),